What is Psychedelic Therapy or Psychedelic-Assisted Therapy?

 VETS is providing program support for the Trifecta of Treatment study sponsored by the Special Operations Care Fund (SOC-F).

-Browse a selection of upcoming and ongoing clinical trials investigating psychedelic interventions for Veteran health issues.
-Additionally, use the National Institutes of Health clinical trial locator to search for key terms such as psychedelic, Veteran, or PTSD.
+Browse a selection of clinical trials investigating psychedelic interventions for addictions, depression, brain injuries and other health issues.
+Additionally, use the National Institutes of Health clinical trial locator to search for key terms such as psychedelic, veteran, or PTSD.

 Psilocybin for the Treatment of Veterans With Post-Traumatic Stress Disorder